gvwilson/thirdbit/src/fiction/iffy/index.md

 "Ssh!"

-The only light was the faint glow of her jacket watch.
+The only light was the faint glow of her jacket's watch.
 Two minutes.
 One minute thirty.
 One minute.